0

 The disappearance of the local corner shop has had a huge impact on Australia's confectionery industry.
 Every suburb had it's corner milk bars.
 Many of the old-fashioned sweets have been lost, and manufacturers have lost a valuable venue to test new products.
 The filled to the brim mixed businesses or milk bars, with their lolly counters overflowing with hundreds of different kinds of loose sweets priced at 1¢, 2¢, 5¢, or 10¢, have been driven out and replaced by supermarkets offering $3 and $5 chocolate bars and blocks and pre-packaged small lolly packs.
 The big supermarkets have put many small, independent confectionery makers out of business, and others have been taken over by multinationals.
 Nestle, for instance, has acquired Sweetacres (maker of Fantales, Minties, and Jaffas), Hoadley's (Violet Crumble and Polly Waffle), and Mastercraft (Redskins and Mint Patties), and now markets the most of these lines under the Allen's label.

 Even some of these products have been discontinued in the 2020's including Redskins (Re-branded as Red Ripperz and discontinued after a couple of months together with Sherbies.
-Red Ripperz returned in early 2024.)
+Red Ripperz, Milko Chews and Sherbies returned in mid 2024.)
 Violet Crumbles & Scorched Peanut Bars have come back and Poly Waffle bars may be back soon.
 Allen's Lollies have released new products like Chokito Bites, Sourz Frogs & Mini Chocolate Raspberry Balls only to discontinue them after a few months of being released.

 Allen's Minties